riapatil05/DMD-Systems-Transcriptomics/README.md

+# Title: Systems-Level Transcriptomic Analysis of Age-Dependent Molecular Remodelling in Duchenne Muscular Dystrophy

-# DMD-Systems-Transcriptomics
+# Project Description
 Systems biology-driven transcriptomic analysis of Duchenne Muscular Dystrophy, integrating differential expression and pathway-level interpretation to characterize age-dependent disease progression.

-#Title: Systems-Level Transcriptomic Analysis of Age-Dependent Molecular Remodelling in Duchenne Muscular Dystrophy

 ## Overview
 This repository documents an in silico transcriptomic analysis of Duchenne Muscular Dystrophy (DMD) aimed at understanding how molecular programs evolve with age and disease progression.
 Using publicly available skeletal muscle gene expression data, the study adopts a systems biology framework to move beyond individual gene changes and instead characterize coordinated, mechanism-level transitions across disease stages.